taurusilver7/foodizone/README.md

 - On the server, a developer shouldn't blindly trust the user data, as the validation could always be circumvented.
 The data on the server should always be validated.

+- Send a fetch req (POST method) to send the order & user data to the database.
+To add better UI, clear the form with a confirm message.
+- Add a method in CartProvider to clear out the cart after a successful order sequence.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)